I’ve been thinking about heartbreak lately, not for any specific reason.

 Why?

-Maybe that’s because we fall captive to the fables of a broken heart, or the weight of loneliness, or perhaps it’s because we fail to see the purpose and beauty that brokenness reveals.
+Maybe that’s because we fall captive to the fables of a broken heart or the weight of loneliness, or perhaps we fail to see the purpose and beauty that brokenness reveals.

 1. It’s my fault.